 There is a good chance that the host family will leave town at some point during the year.
 If this is the case, it is recommended that the hosts bring their international student with them on the trip.
 If they choose to do this they will need to receive a signed permission letter from the student’s family.
 A host family member over the age of 25 may stay with the student if AmeriStudent has vetted that person.
 If an emergency arises host families should feel free to call their AmeriStudent representative for help solving the problem.

-International student may have a completely different dietary needs than then the host family.
+International students may have completely different dietary needs than the host family.
 This will be disclosed before a family decides on having that student stay in their home.
 While this may present some initial adjustments, it is also part of the fun of introducing someone from another country and culture into a host home.
-Host families may even want to visit the market and pick up a few items requested by the student.
-In addition, your international student may be a vegetarian or vegan, or even allergic to certain foods, so you may have to further customize your shopping list.
+Host families should encourage their student to try whatever the family is eating, as well as being flexible and open to making or buying foods requested by the student.
+In addition, your student may be a vegetarian or vegan or allergic to certain foods, so you may have to further customize your meal planning.

-It may be smart to take additional steps when readying your home for an international student.
 Although it is not required, hosts may want to take a safety-training course and obtain first aid certification.
 In addition, host parents may want to research cultural sensitivity training and learn how to be more welcoming to students from foreign countries.
-AmeriStudent will provide each host family with information that will help them make the cultural adjustments needed.
-Host families may want to learn the customs of the country from which their student is coming, and study the cultural heritage, history, and language of their student’s homeland.
+AmeriStudent will provide each host family with information that will help them make the cultural adjustments needed, but host families may want to learn the customs of the country from which their student is coming, and study the cultural heritage, history, and language of their student’s homeland.
 Family members may also want to learn a few phrases in your student’s language.
 We recommend that host families predominantly speak English.
 International students will want to improve their English language skills while living with their host families.